imedkrisna/krisna/content/id/post/tkdnfarmasi/index.md

 China's doubling down on supply side policies while neglecting its demand side will ensure high exports.
 It will be extremely hard to lure them in.

 Cek ICIO utk value added.

+domestic market is small.
+1% of global drug market.